We want the best for our plants.

 How Boiled Water is Different

 Boiling water offers many good benefits, too.
 But those benefits won’t help your plants very much.

 The boiling process is more about sanitization than anything else.
 The heat created during the boiling process kills off most disease-causing bacteria and parasites.

 Water boils at 212 degrees Fahrenheit, or 100 degrees Celsius.
 Most germs will die with exposure to temperatures around 140 degrees Fahrenheit.
-That’s not the case with all bacteria, as some spores will need more than 250 degrees to die.
-But, boiling will take care of most of the harmful stuff that could affect your health.
+That’s not the case with all bacteria, as some spores will need over 250 degrees to die.
+But boiling will take care of most of the harmful stuff that could affect your health.

 All that said, boiled water does not get rid of chemicals or minerals.
 All of that stays behind.
 No matter how much you boil it, there’s no way to “kill” trace elements or chemicals.
 You have to filter them out.

 If you’re worried about fungal spores or bacteria harming your plant, it’s perfectly fine to hydrate them with boiled water.
 Boiled water could benefit sensitive plants that are easily affected by disease-causing bacteria.